avdol0521/Bruh/Templates/Daily note template.md

 # tasks:
 - [ ] at least 2 sets of 25 curls
 - [ ] at least 50 pushups
-- [ ] at least 2 sets of 35 squats
+- [ ] at least 2 sets of 35 squats with 10kg added
 - [ ] study
       **what i studied:**